irisfofs/jekyll-rp_logs/README.md

 To install this gem onto your local machine, run `rake install`.

-To install the gem and create, then serve a development site to test your changes, run `rake deploy`.
+To install the gem and create, then serve a development site to test your changes, run `rake serve`.
 This will do a bunch of things:

 * Create the `dev_site` directory
 * Populate it with a `Gemfile` and `Rakefile` as mentioned in the installation instructions